Shortly before becoming pregnant, I was inspired to have a gentle drug-free birth after watching the documentary The Business of Being Born.

 morning from 2:00 a.m. - 9:00 a.m.
 It was around 9:00 a.m. when I had a

-contraction that lasted almost nine minutes!
+contraction that lasted, what felt like several minutes!
 After that, my

 contractions went from eight minutes apart to three minutes apart.
 My